openshift/training/beta-4-setup.md

 Highly available, actually.
 You should be able to delete the registry pod at any point in this training and have it return shortly after with all data intact.

-## STI - What Is It?
+## S2I - What Is It?
-STI stands for *source-to-image* and is the process where OpenShift will take your application source code and build a Docker image for it.
+S2I stands for *source-to-image* and is the process where OpenShift will take your application source code and build a Docker image for it.
 In the real world, you would need to have a code repository (where OpenShift can introspect an appropriate Docker image to build and use to support the code) or a code